San Augustine County License Hearing Guide

 Getting Your License Back

-• Provide proof of completion of any required DUI education programs or community service.
+- Complete any required DWI education programs or community service.

 Special Programs

-• Ignition Interlock Device (IID) Program: As mentioned above, an IID may be required as a condition of a restricted license or as part of your criminal sentence.
-This device prevents your vehicle from starting if it detects alcohol on your breath.
+- Ignition Interlock Device (IID) Program: As mentioned earlier, the IID program may be required as a condition of probation, an occupational license, or license reinstatement.
+The device requires you to blow into it before starting your vehicle, and it prevents the vehicle from starting if it detects alcohol.